afunnydev/harnois/content/_index.md

 section3:
   title: Modular design
   description: >-
-    **Rent the perfect customized building to your customers**.<br>EzKit<sup>TM</sup> is engineered to meet the unique needs of your customers, while ensuring you always have products in stock to rent out.
+    **Set up the perfect customized building in your yard**.<br>All of our models are engineered to meet your unique needs Choose from different models and add customized options to adapt the storage building to your equipment, or to create the perfect maintenance garage.
   box1:
     title: Need more information?
     description: >-
-      Our experts will be happy to answer any questions you may have and to discuss your project.
+      Our experts will be happy to discuss your project and answer any questions you may have.
     link:
       text: Get in touch
       anchor: contact-us-form
   box2:
     title: Choose your structure
     description: >-
-      The width is set at 30’ and you can choose from three length options: 35’, 45’ or 65’.
-The standard model comes with two open ends and is covered by a membrane to let natural light in, providing a bright space for your clients.
+      Choose from different width and length options.The standard model comes with two open ends and is covered by a membrane to let natural light in, providing a bright space for your clients.
     image: /images/ezkit-modular-design.jpg
 section4:
   image: /images/ezkit-add-options.jpg
   title: Add options
   description: >-
-    Choose from different options to create the right temporary structure.
+    Choose from the different options to create the right structure for you.
 Each option is sold separately and can be added to any structure.
+Ask us about the available options for each series.
   tabs:
     - title: Branded
       description: Personalize your temporary building by adding your company logo on the fabric.